 Do we do any sparring?

 Yes; sparring is an important part of our training process.
+We try to do this on a regular basis wherever possible.

 The kind of sparring that we do is not particularly heavy-contact or competitive in focus, although some of our members are very skilful and quite accomplished fencers, and some of us have won medals in competitions.
 If you would like to see what our HEMA sparring tends to look like, please take a look at these sparring videos.